tkucic/tkucic.github.io/_posts/plc-programming/2023-31-1-animating-hmi-values-and-system-performance.md

 }
 ```

-One thing to note here that I couldn't find any information what this float t is.
-Maybe someone wants to take this opportunity to contribute to Wikipedia?
-In our application, the t is the scaler (interpolation knee-point).

 This can be written in structured text the same way, as a function that returns a real.

 ```pascal